-how to jump higher in beach volleyball-increase your vertical for beach volleyball
+how to jump higher in beach volleyball-increase your vertical jump for beach volleyball

 If you’re reading this story, it’s more than likely you want to know how to increase your vertical jump for volleyball.
-It's a complicated question, with many different answers and steps.
-Worry not.
+The internet and the gym bro's on Instagram can make this a confusing topic to cover but worry not.
 We've got you covered.

 In this blog, we're going to go over:

-- How many times a beach volleyball player jumps per match
+- How many times does a beach volleyball player jump per match?

 - The two metrics you must improve to increase your vertical jump